 Rock Climbing Competitions at City Summit WA

 In partnership with Sport Climbing Western Australia (SCWA), the peak body for competition climbing in WA, City Summit’s lead and boulder rock climbing competitions will match the format and guidelines put out by Sport Climbing Australia (SCA).
-The below will make life a bit easier trying to understand all the new information to digest and here you can also find details of upcoming WA competitions.
+The below will make life a bit easier trying to understand all the new information to digest and here you can also find details of upcoming WA competitions (scroll to the bottom).

 Competition climbing separates competitors into several different categories depending on age, gender and ability to provide the best competition environment to all competing.
 All categories are broken into both Male and Female divisions as well.